Pranav-Bobde/monsters-rolodex/README.md

 # React Basics - Project 1
-This is my first react app, that i made for getting the basics of it.
+This is my first react app, that i made for getting the basics of React, React-Dom, React-scripts & deploying the app via gh-pages.

 # Getting Started with Create React App